-#2 - You Need To Prepare For Those Questions That Always Come UpFor example, why do you want the job?
-Why are you a suitable candidate for this vacancy?
-What are your strengths/weaknesses?
-What skills do you have that correspond with this vacancy?
-The day before the interview, get the pen and pad out, and thoroughly prepare answers to these questions.
-It’s also vital you know your CV inside out.
+It's also vital to know your resume inside out.
 You should be able to discuss everything that appears on it in detail.
-Ideally, you should know it all by heart - you should be able to go through it without even having it in front of you.
+Ideally, you should know it all by heart.
+You should be able to go through it without even having it in front of you.
 This portrays sharpness, honesty, and professionalism to the interviewer.

 - Greet with a smile and a firm handshake